Introduction

 For example, the diagram above shows two remote connections from your repo into the central repo and another developer’s repo.
 Instead of referencing them by their full URLs, you can pass the origin and john shortcuts to other Git commands.

-command is essentially an interface for managing a list of remote entries that are stored in the repository’s ./.git/config
+The git remote command is essentially an interface for managing a list of remote entries that are stored in the repository’s ./.git/config file.
+The following commands are used to view the current state of the remote list.

 Git is designed to give each developer an entirely isolated development environment.
 This means that information is not automatically passed back and forth between repositories.
 Instead, developers need to manually pull upstream commits into their local repository or manually push their local commits back up to the central repository.
-The git remote
+The git remote command is really just an easier way to pass URLs to these “sharing” commands.

 View Remote Configuration

-To list the remote connections of your repository to other repositories you can use the git remote
+To list the remote connections of your repository to other repositories you can use the git remote command:

 git remote

-If you test this in the local repo you’ve created, you should get only one connection, origin
+If you test this in the local repo you’ve created, you should get only one connection, origin:

 origin

-pointing back to the cloned repository.
+When you clone a repository with git clone, git automatically creates a remote connection called origin pointing back to the cloned repository.
 This is useful for developers creating a local copy of a central repository, since it provides an easy way to pull upstream changes or publish local commits.
 This behaviour is also why most Git-based projects call their central repository origin.

-) answer which gives us the URLs for the connections:
+We can ask git for a more verbose (-v) answer which gives us the URLs for the connections:

 git remote -v